Psychology Courses After 12th - Eligibility, Duration & Top Institutes

 Diploma in Psychology

-• Passed 10+2 or equivalent in the science stream.
+Passed 10+2 or equivalent in the science stream.

 2 years

-BA Psychology is a degree programme of three years.
+BA Psychology is a three-year degree programme of three years.
 It focuses on the functioning of the mind and human behaviour.
 Some of the core topics covered in the course curriculum are cognitive functions, human behaviour, personality, health and intelligence.

 • Minimum of 50 per cent aggregate score in their 10+2

-• For candidates belonging to the reserved categories, aggregate marks of 45 per cent are required.
+• For candidates belonging to the reserved categories, aggregate marks of 45 per cent are required

-Popular BA Psychology Colleges in India
+BA Psychology Colleges in India

 Also Read: 15+ Educational Psychology Courses for Teachers

-Psychology Courses after 12th- BA (Hons) Psychology
+BA (Hons) Psychology Eligibility

-• Minimum of 55 per cent in class 12.
+• Minimum of 55 per cent in class 12th.

-Top BA (Hons) Psychology Colleges in India
+BA (Hons) Psychology Colleges in India

 Also Read: Master’s in Psychology Abroad